Telling the OTAG Ozone Story with Data

 Ozone exhibits temporal variability over hourly, diurnal, synoptic (3-5 days), weekly, seasonal, and long-term (5-20 years) time scales.
 The ozone changes on weekly and long-term scales are caused primarily by anthropogenic emission changes, while changes at the hourly, diurnal, synoptic and seasonal scales are also influenced by meteorology.

 Ten year trends show that the number of 120 ppb, 1-hr exceedances has declined markedly over the past decade in areas like the northeastern Ozone Transport Region (Figure 5a) and Southern California.
-The percentage reductions of the 80 ppb, 8-hr exceedances were less.
+The percentage reductions of the and 80 ppb, 8-hr exceedances were less.

 These areas have also experienced substantial emissions reductions of both VOC and NOx.
 For the OTAG region as a whole, improvements have been much less dramatic (Figure 5b).
 If 1988 is considered an anomalous ozone year, the OTAG region has experienced relatively small changes in the number of 120 ppb and 80 ppb exceedances and OTAG-wide average ozone concentration over the past 10 summers (Figure 5b).
 Evidently, historical reductions of VOC and NOx emissions have been successful at reducing peak ozone levels on a local or sub-regional scale.
 However, broader control approaches may be necessary to reduce the more regionally distributed 80 ppb, 8-hr average ozone levels.